 I took this as inspiration for this recipe.
 The vegetable is definitely the star here, and I could easily make a meal out of this alone.
 If you haven’t tried roasting a whole cauliflower, I’m going to insist that you do.
-Your house will smell like cauliflower big time, but light a candle and deal with it, because it’s so worth it!
+Your house will smell like cauliflower big time, but diffuse some essential oils and deal with it, because it’s so worth it!

 The outside of the head of cauliflower gets irresistibly crispy and then the inside is soft and practically melts in your mouth.
 I’m craving it, just from writing about it.

 And let’s talk about the sauce, which might I add, is mandatory.
-Sorry, apparantly I’m a bit bossy when it comes to this recipe.
+Sorry, apparently I’m a bit bossy when it comes to this recipe.
 (It’s just so good!)